 Operating environment, including temperature, humidity, salt fog requirements, shock, vibration

-More detailed slip ring
+More detailed slip ring requirements include:

 Maximum resistance between rotor and stator, usually expressed in milli-ohms